simslab/scHPF/README.md

 ### Preprocessing
 scHPF's preprocessing.py command intakes a molecular count matrix for an scRNA-seq experiment with unique molecular identifiers (UMIs).
 The are currently two options for input file formats:

-1. A whitespace-delimited matrix should be formatted like:
+1. A whitespace-delimited matrix formatted like:
 > <pre>ENSEMBL_ID  GENE_SYMBOL  UMICOUNT_CELL0  UMICOUNT_CELL1 ... </pre>
 The matrix should not have a header, but may be compressed with gzip or bzip2.
 We note that scHPF is specifically designed for scRNA-seq data with UMIs, and only takes integer molecular counts.